 Read about the Rules and Policies for the students.

-A bedroom, three meals a day, and – most importantly – a warm, nurturing environment to learn about American culture and to share their own.
+A host family provides a bedroom, three meals a day, and – most importantly – a warm, nurturing environment to learn about American culture and to share their own.

 No. ISE exchange students arrive with their own insurance.
 Any costs incurred by the student for medical care is the responsibility of the student’s natural parents or the student’s sponsoring agency.

 Yes.
 Some families prefer the experience of hosting two exchange students at a time.
 To host two students, the students must come from different countries and speak different native languages.